atimca/Currencies/README.md

 # Currencies

 There are two examples of my code.
 One was made as easy as possible.
 And another one with all fancy architecture and testing.
-This is the second one, another you can get by [the link](https://github.com/Atimca/PhotoGallerys)
+This is the second one, another example you can get by [the link](https://github.com/Atimca/PhotoGallerys)

 **Task:**